sgowen/tappy-plane/README.md

 2. Open src/platform/android/jni/Android.mk
 3. Edit the first line (starting with NDKROOT :=) to point to your Android NDK installation root directory
 4. Open ADT Eclipse > right-click your workspace > Import... > Existing Projects into Workspace > Browse... > tappy-plane > Finish
 5. The tappy-plane Eclipse project is bundled with an NDK builder, but for it to work, you will need to point it to where your **ndk-build** is installed.
-Right-click the tappy-plane project > Builders > Tappy Plane NDK Builder > Edit... > Location: > set the path to your **ndk-build** here.
+Right-click the tappy-plane project > Properties > Builders > Tappy Plane NDK Builder > Edit... > Location: > set the path to your **ndk-build** here.
 It is located in the root of your Android NDK installation directory.

 ## Setup Instructions for Windows Phone 8